 Erected 2013 by Texas Historical Commission.
 (Marker Number 17662.)

 Location.
 30° 18.703′ N, 95° 27.434′ W. Marker is in Conroe, Texas, in Montgomery County.
 Marker is on North Main Street, on the right when traveling south.
+Marker is located on the courthouse grounds.
 Touch for map.
-Marker is located on the courthouse grounds.
 Marker is at or near this postal address: 301 North Main Street, Conroe TX 77301, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 7 other markers are within 13 miles of this marker, measured as the crow flies.
 Montgomery County Courthouses (within shouting distance of this marker); Conroe Telephone Exchange (within shouting distance of this marker); Conroe (about 500 feet away, measured in a direct line); The Isaac Conroe Property (approx. 0.2 miles away); Willis (approx. 7.9 miles away); Site of Willis Cigar Factory (approx. 8 miles away); Former Homesite of Joseph L. Bennett (approx. 12.6 miles away).

 Credits.
 This page was last revised on May 15, 2018.
-This page originally submitted on May 13, 2018, by Brian Anderson of Kingwood, Texas.
-This page has been viewed 59 times since then and 3 times this year.
-Photos: 1, 2, 3. submitted on May 13, 2018, by Brian Anderson of Kingwood, Texas. • Andrew Ruppenstein was the editor who published this page.
+It was originally submitted on May 13, 2018, by Brian Anderson of Atascocita, Texas.
+This page has been viewed 140 times since then and 27 times this year.
+Photos: 1, 2, 3. submitted on May 13, 2018, by Brian Anderson of Atascocita, Texas. • Andrew Ruppenstein was the editor who published this page.